Umm Al Quwain

 Umm Al Quwain (UAQ; Arabic: أم القيوين, pronounced: /ʔumː alqejˈwejn/, Gulf Arabic: [ʔʊm͜ː 'æl ge̞ˈwe̞n]) is the capital and largest city of the Emirate of Umm Al Quwain in the United Arab Emirates.
 The city is situated on the peninsula of Khor Al Bidiyah, with its nearest major cities being Sharjah to the southwest and Ras Al Khaimah to the northeast.
 The city's economy is primarily based on fishing and tourism, with some industrial activities and trade.

 Umm Al Quwain is connected to Ras Al Khaimah and Abu Dhabi by paved roads.
 Approximately 32 kilometers inland from the city is the oasis of Falaj Al Mualla, which has date palm plantations.

 The ruling family of Umm Al Quwain, the Al Mualla family, descends from the Al Mualla lineage of the Al Ali tribe.
 The family originally lived on Siniyah Island, but moved to the mainland due to a lack of freshwater resources and established an independent Sheikhdom.
 The current ruler of Umm Al Quwain is Sheikh Saud bin Rashid Al Mualla, who became the ruler on 2 January 2009, and is a member of the UAE Supreme Council.

 In March 2023, the Umm Al Quwain Department of Tourism and Archaeology announced the discovery of the oldest known pearling town in the Persian Gulf, located on Siniyah Island.
-The Sobha Siniya residential and resort complex is situated on Siniyah Island.
+The Sobha Siniya Island residential and resort complex is also situated on Siniyah Island.